mustafaarif/workshops/containers-hpc/python-build/README.md

 Singularity> exit

-# Check the size of the container after customizing your container with requirements
+#Check the size of the container after customizing your container with requirements
 $ du -hs py382docker

-# Make your container production ready by converting sandbox to non-writable image file
+#Make your container production ready by converting sandbox to non-writable image file
 $ singularity build py382docker.sif py382docker

-# Move container to /tmp so that it can be accessed via student account remotely
+#Move container to /tmp so that it can be accessed via student account remotely
 $ mv py382docker.sif /tmp && chown student:student /tmp/py382docker.sif

-# From your local system where you have VPN connection established, do ssh to raad2 and issue following;
+#From your local system where you have VPN connection established, do ssh to raad2 and issue following;
 $ mkdir -p ~/opt/python/382 && cd ~/opt/python/382
 $ scp -P <port> student@ml-lab-6bd431c8-71a3-4512-bb90-bc2cdb13d41d.southcentralus.cloudapp.azure.com

+'''